 This week, I attended a conference in Mississippi.
-I believe I went with an open heart to see what the Lord would teach me and what He would do through relationships.
+I tried to go with an open heart to what the Lord would teach me.

 What the Lord showed me was that there are many places in my life where I let frustrations or anxieties just sit there.
 In virtually every area of my life, there are low-grade frustrations.
 I don’t think I’m particularly weird because of that.
-Most of us have them.
+Most of us have these types of frustrations.

 But what had I been doing with those frustrations?
 Nothing.
 In some cases, they would build up with unpleasant results.